Frequently Asked Questions

 If a candidate appears multiple times, can I vote on each line?

 NO. Only fill in one oval per candidate.
 If you vote for a candidate multiple times in the same contest, only the vote for the uppermost party will be counted.
-If you want your vote to count for a party lower on the ballot, fill in that oval only.

 How many candidates can I vote for in each contest?

+YES.
 You may write-in the name of a candidate whose name does not appear on the ballot in the WRITE-IN box located at the bottom of the contest column.

 Print neatly and keep the name within the borders of the box for that race.